 She had a way with birds, dogs, and cats (as well as Papa King).
 Grandmother always had a parakeet or canary long before she married Papa King.
 The canaries always sang as if their little hearts would burst, and just for her.

 Grandmother also had a way with Papa King.
 As she got older, she would have angina, or heart pain and found relief with Nitroglycerin tablets under her tongue.
 One day she had plans to clean the small kitchen floor, but her plans were thwarted by the chest pains.

 She asked Gene if he would do the job for her.
 He willingly got down on his hands and knees and cleaned the floor for her.
 I don’t know if he just loved her or was so thankful that she loved him or a combination of the two, but his life was turned around after they married.

 I still remember the spread she cooked for Thanksgiving and Christmas.
 There were turkey and dressing, ham, four or five vegetables, three or four different pies, sweet rolls and of course sweet Southern tea for all.
 She could cook anything from scratch and of course never had to measure any ingredients!

 Something I failed to mention is her habit of never letting anyone leave empty handed after a visit.
 I remember her doing that even before she married Papa King, when I was a child.

 She must have had a major impact on my life.
 I have always loved people, animals and nature.
-I also have one cat; one is black.
+I also had two cats until I had to euthanize one.
+The other cat is a one black cat, Norie.
 I love to give people something when they come see me.